-This guide will show you how much you can save by haggling on your household bills plus tips on how to haggle successfully over the phone, in shops and online.
+This guide will show you how to haggle successfully over the phone, in shops and online.

 For a rundown of service providers that are most receptive to haggling, as well as field-tested scripts to help you seal a better deal, see the following guides: